Laragear/Rut/README.md

 echo $validator->passes(); // false
 ```

+> [!TIP]
+>
 > Database rules will normalize the verification _digit_ as uppercase in the database for search queries.

+> [!CAUTION]
+>
-> **[Warning]** **You should never pass any user controlled request input into the ignore method.
+> **You should never pass any user controlled request input into the ignore method.
 Instead, you should only pass a system generated unique ID such as an auto-incrementing ID or UUID from an Eloquent model instance.
 Otherwise, your application will be vulnerable to an SQL injection attack.**

 ### `num_unique` database rule